Jimmy Sharrow

-James Sharrow (born January 31, 1985, in Framingham, Massachusetts) is an American professional ice hockey player.
-Retired in 2020.
-Jimmy is now the Assistant coach of the Worcester Railers of the Echl.
-As well as a defense player development coach and a mentor.
+James Sharrow (born January 31, 1985) is an American former professional ice hockey player.

 Playing career

 Sharrow was drafted 110th overall by the Atlanta Thrashers in the 2003 NHL Entry Draft from the Halifax Mooseheads.
 Sharrow played for the Thrashers' AHL affiliate the Chicago Wolves and their ECHL affiliate the Gwinnett Gladiators.
 On June 23, 2007, Sharrow was traded to the Vancouver Canucks for Jesse Schultz.

 He re-signed with Vancouver for one more year in July of 08 before on December 9, 2008, he was traded to the Chicago Blackhawks for a conditional draft pick.
 On November 11, 2009, he was signed by the Victoria Salmon Kings of the ECHL.

 On July 21, 2010, Sharrow left for Europe and signed a one-year contract with Eisbären Berlin of the Deutsche Eishockey Liga.

-After five seasons in Berlin, 3 DEL championships, 1 CHL championship, CHL best defensemen, Sharrow left Berlin as a free agent and signed a one-year deal with Grizzlys Wolfsburg on June 5, 2015.
+After five seasons in Berlin, three DEL championships, one CHL championship, CHL best defensemen, Sharrow left Berlin as a free agent and signed a one-year deal with Grizzlys Wolfsburg on June 5, 2015.

-After 3 years with Wolfsburg, making it to two DEL finals in 3 years.
-Sharrow signed with Heilbronn of the DEL2 league.
+After three years with Wolfsburg, making it to two DEL finals in three years, Sharrow signed with Heilbronner of the DEL2 league.